 Admittedly, many of us are in the throes of various spiritual and emotional trials, especially these days!
 Mother Teresa herself felt both a dryness and emptiness in serving God at various times throughout her life.
 That is by no means uncommon, both for religious and the laity alike.
 Our prayers don’t get answered.
 Trouble seems to be brewing all around us.
 There are pressures at work, or with the family or such, that are just too much to bear!

 God allows us to undergo trials to strengthen our souls or cleanse them of sinful habits or inclinations.
-Yet, as hard as may be to believe, God is very much there with us through these struggles and wishes us to help Him bring whatever good we can out of bad situations, as well as out of evil, as discussed in part here.
+Yet, as hard as this may be to believe, God is very much there with us through these struggles and wishes us to help Him bring whatever good we can out of bad situations, as well as out of evil, as discussed in part here.

 We are living in increasingly difficult and perilous times, both for our faith and for the world in general, and there’s probably a link between those two!
 It certainly feels these days as if we’re living in the times our Lord predicted when men’s hearts would grow cold (Matt 24:12).
 However, that could have been said during any number of brutal epochs in human history.